 The High Court already compelled the NGO regulatory authority in 2016 to register a lobby for the Lesbian, Gay, Bisexual, Transgender and Intersex people in the country.

-This shows that Kenya is not very far away from putting more weight on the gay issue.
+This shows that Kenya is not very far away from putting more weight on this issue.
 This extends to other queer groups.

 Regarding legalizing gay marriage, South Africa has already set a precedent that Kenya can learn from.